Ex-SAC fund manager pleads not guilty in insider case

-NEW YORK (Reuters) - Mathew Martoma, a former portfolio manager at hedge fund SAC Capital Management, pleaded not guilty to fraud charges stemming from a $276 million insider-trading case brought by federal prosecutors.
+NEW YORK, Jan 3 (Reuters) - Mathew Martoma, a former portfolio manager at hedge fund SAC Capital Management, pleaded not guilty to fraud charges stemming from a $276 million insider-trading case brought by federal prosecutors.

 “I plead not guilty, your honor,” said Martoma, speaking in a calm voice, to each of three counts that U.S. District Judge Paul Gardephe in Manhattan read to him on Thursday.